WordPress developer for hire

 As a developer, my professional authority is grounded in concrete open-source involvement and real-world system performance, not marketing claims:

-• WordPress core contributor: patches submitted to core via Trac across the REST API, query classes, and the admin (e.g. #51811 WP_Term_Query, #43502 REST posts controller, #64986 admin list tables) with accompanying unit tests, plus general translation editor for Polish (1,400+ strings) credited in the WordPress 7.0 release (profiles.wordpress.org/motylanogha).
+• WordPress core contributor: patches with unit tests submitted to core via Trac across query classes, the REST API, and internationalisation (including #51811 - s as an alias for search in WP_Term_Query, #43502 - reset postdata in the REST posts controller, #64986 - gettext in preview), plus general translation editor for Polish (1,400+ strings) credited in the WordPress 7.0 release (profiles.wordpress.org/motylanogha).

-• Published WordPress.org plugin: author of “Polski for WooCommerce” (Polish invoicing and compliance for WooCommerce), maintained under WPCS and PSR-12 coding standards.
+• Published WordPress.org plugin: author of the “Polski for WooCommerce” plugin (Polish invoicing and compliance for WooCommerce), maintained under WPCS and PSR-12 coding standards.

 • WordPress community organizer: organizer of WordCamp Gdynia (since 2015), co-organizer of WordCamp Poland (since 2016) and WordCamp Europe (since 2024), conference speaker, and WordPress Foundation Credits Mentor (2026).